Families support one another. They protect one another. They celebrate success together. They even help shoulder difficulties when they arise.

 So, what is the best way for families, or friends, to show support to someone in recovery?
 The first step is to take care of YOU.
 Al Anon is a great support group that allows loved ones to learn how to take care of them and become apart of the solution.
-Addiction is a disease that wreaks havoc on the family system and because of this the family, even with the best of intentions, becomes apart of the problem.
+Addiction is a disease that wreaks havoc on the family system and because of this the family, even with the best of intentions, becomes part of the problem.
 We see this often, unfortunately.
 And reality is the family is 50% of the solution.

 What does being part of the problem look like?
+It looks like this:

 - Not following the recommendations of the treatment team